6808/6808.github.io/labs/lab3.md

 </center>
 :::

-Note that in our drawing, G starts from the middle right and ends at the top right.
+Note that in our drawing, F starts from the top right and ends at the middle center.
+G starts from the middle right and ends at the top right.

 If your implementation is correct, around 18 to 24 out of 26 characters correct.
 Most scores (as printed in the debugger console) are between +4